astronomy-commons/lsdb/docs/tutorials/dask-cluster-tips.rst

 We found it may be a problem for some SLURM clusters that require to specify the exact number of cores and memory per job.

-The following configuration is an example that was run on `Pittsburgh Supercomputing Center <https://www.psc.edu/>`_, and contains some specific settings useful for its hardware of that cluster.
+The following configuration is an example that was run on `Pittsburgh Supercomputing Center <https://www.psc.edu/>`_, and contains some specific settings useful for the hardware of that cluster.
 This configuration runs 60 SLURM jobs, each with a single Dask worker (``processes`` variable below), and each worker uses 3 threads (``worker_process_threads`` variable below).
 On this particular SLURM queue (sometimes called "partition" or "allocation") each node has 2GB of RAM per core,